 Yet this campaign wasn’t real.
 It’s a movie and this kind of marketing lottery just doesn’t exist in the real world.
 Sure, some big brands try: on-pack codes, soft toy promos, fast food “Monopoly” game piece contests, and even Nestle chocolate did a variation on the golden ticket campaign using GPS locators.
 But even with their global brand awareness and promotion budgets, these brands couldn’t replicate Wonka’s fictional golden ticket success.

-I think the closest we get these days to mass hysteria is around tickets sales for One Direction or Justin Bieber ha ha– but then again this has a limited audience pull.
+I think the closest we get these days to mass hysteria around tickets sales for One Direction or Justin Bieber ha ha– but then again this has a limited audience of appeal.

 With Willy Wonka, all ages, all countries and all demographics were engaged and invested in the campaign.
 Coca Cola’s ‘Share a Coke’ campaign had global appeal.
 It is a brave move to replace the world’s most iconic brand with hundreds of different names.
 It drove huge buzz and engagement.
 No other brand has gone to this scale of personalisation.
 It was a great success.